-■ Developmental Education
+Developmental Education

-See pages 8, 35, and 40-41 for more information about developmental education.
+See pages 7-8, 34, and 39-40 for more information about developmental education.

 All newly admitted students are required to take the Placement Test in reading, writing and mathematics.
 Performance on this computerized assessment determines the student's proficiency in these areas and allows SUNY Orange to place students in classes that correspond with the student's demonstrated skill level.
 A student may be required to take developmental courses based on their placement results.
-In some instances, developmental courses are prerequisites to college-level courses.
+In some instances, developmental courses are prerequisites or co-requisites to college-level courses.
 In all cases, students must complete their required developmental courses.